COALAIP/specs/README.md

 detailed schema definition URIs.
 The result is an automatically mapped set of data that uses an already available schema.
-As every key of a given value now points to a left node on a schema ontology, and as leaf nodes are only allowed to define the most basic types, such as string, boolean, integer, etc, the parser can now easily traverse the document and validate each occurence of `@value`.
+As every key of a given value now points to a left node on a schema ontology, and as leaf nodes are only allowed to define the most basic types, such as string, boolean, integer, etc, the parser can now easily traverse the document and validate each occurrence of `@value`.